 Visiting Speakers at the Upper School

-Many of the speakers that come to Berkeley Carroll live and work in Brooklyn or other areas of New York City, but the world is our classroom — in recent years we have heard from speakers from as far away as Sierra Leone thanks to technology such as Skype.
+Many of the speakers that come to Berkeley Carroll live and work in Brooklyn or other areas of New York City, but the world is our classroom — in recent years we have heard from speakers from as far away as Sierra Leone thanks to technology.

 Past Visiting Speakers

 BC was honored to welcome educator, astronaut, and entrepreneur Dr. Mae Jemison, who shared her life story with student to inspire them to explore, create, and make a difference in the world.